Documentation Index

 The Controller Owns Infrastructure Behavior

 In Gas Town, some orchestration behavior is mediated through specific roles.
-In Gas City, the controller is the canonical owner of infrastructure operations like:- reconcile desired sessions to running sessions
+In

-- pool scaling
+- session scaling

 - order evaluation